rewiringamerica/embed.rewiringamerica.org/README.md

-# Rewiring America Embeddable Incentives Calculator
+# Rewiring America Embeddable Calculators

+This repo contains custom web components, with information on home electrification, that can be embedded on third-party websites.
+There are currently two:

-This is a custom web component that renders a calculator for home electrification incentives.
-Users input some information about themselves, and the calculator shows incentives --- tax credits, rebates, etc. --- that they're eligible for.
+- **Incentives calculator**: users input some information about themselves, and the calculator shows incentives --- tax credits, rebates, etc. --- that they're eligible for.
+It is used on [Rewiring America's website](https://homes.rewiringamerica.org/calculator).

-The calculator can be embedded on third-party websites.
-An instance of it is available on [Rewiring America's website](https://homes.rewiringamerica.org/calculator).
+- **Bill impact calculator**: users input some information about their home, and the calculator shows the likely range of energy bill savings that could result from electrifying.

-In addition to the calculator itself, this repo contains a small website that demonstrates the component.
+In addition to the calculator components, this repo contains a small website that demonstrates the components.
 It's hosted at `https://embed.rewiringamerica.org`.

-## Usage
+## Usage — Incentives Calculator

 To embed the calculator on your website: